Malicious Communications Act 1988

-The Malicious Communications Act 1988 (MCA) is a British Act of Parliament that makes it illegal in England and Wales to "send or deliver letters or other articles for the purpose of causing distress or anxiety".
+The Malicious Communications Act 1988 (MCA) is an act of the Parliament of the United Kingdom that makes it illegal in England and Wales to "send or deliver letters or other articles that are indecent or grossly offensive".
 It also applies to electronic communications.

 Scope of application

 The original purpose of the MCA was to prevent the sending of printed matter, but the scope of the act has been extended to cover electronic communications.
 The MCA can be used to charge people for comments made via social networking sites that are “racially motivated” or "religiously motivated."

 Criticisms

 The MCA has been criticised for its aim as a means to censor free speech, a core civil liberty.
-In 2012 someone was falsely arrested under the Act for saying that Olympic diver Tom Daley let his late father down by not winning a medal at the London Olympics.
+In 2012 someone was falsely arrested under the act for saying that Olympic diver Tom Daley let his dead father down by not winning a medal at the London Olympics.

+On 17 July 2025, the House of Lords held a debate regarding these criticisms, for which the House of Lords Library prepared a briefing outlining a number of criticisms and providing some statistical information on the number of arrests and an analysis of Ministry of Justice data on the number of convictions and sentencings for the relevant offences.

 Highlighted cases

 The MCA was used in 2011 against Internet troll Sean Duffy, who posted comments mocking the deaths of multiple teenagers.
 Duffy was sentenced to 18 weeks in prison and prohibited from registering on any social media site for five years.
 In the case of DPP v Connolly, the MCA was used to prosecute an anti-abortion campaigner who sent obscene images of foetuses to pharmacists who sold the contraceptive pill.